Callington

-Callington (Kelliwik) is a civil parish and town in east Cornwall, England, United Kingdom about 7 mi north of Saltash and 9 mi south of Launceston.
+Callington (Kelliwik) is a town and civil parish in east Cornwall, England.
+It lies about 7 mi north of Saltash and 9 mi south of Launceston.
+The parish had a population of 5,983 in 2021.

-Callington parish had a population of 4,783 in 2001, according to the 2001 census.
-This had increased to 5,786 in the 2011 census.

 Geography

 The town is situated in east Cornwall between Dartmoor to the east and Bodmin Moor to the west.
 A former agricultural market town, it lies at the intersection of the south–north A388 Saltash to Launceston road and the east–west A390 Tavistock to Liskeard road.

 Kit Hill is a mile north-east of the town and rises to 333 m with views of Dartmoor, Bodmin Moor and the River Tamar.

 The hamlets of Bowling Green, Kelly Bray, Frogwell and Downgate are in the parish.
+The built-up area of Callington had a population of 4,881 in the 2021 census, and the whole parish had a population of 5,983.
+The parish population had been 4,783 at the 2001 census, and 5,786 in the 2011 census.

+History

+The name Callington derives from the Old English calutūn meaning 'bare/bald settlement', most likely referring to a bare hill.